ebxc-7s13/afisnet-oral-cancer-screening/README.md

 ### 3. Classification — `classification.py`

-Fine-tunes 22 ImageNet-pretrained architectures (6 torchvision baselines + 16 timm encoders spanning CNNs, vision transformers, and conv–attention hybrids, including the proposed **AFiS-Net**, registered as `CAFNet_Hybrid`) under two conditions — `Raw` (real images only) and `Raw_SelectedSynthetic` (real + quality-selected synthetic images added to training only) — across three seeds.
+Fine-tunes 22 ImageNet-pretrained architectures (6 torchvision baselines + 16 timm encoders spanning CNNs, vision transformers, and conv–attention hybrids, including the proposed **AFiS-Net**, registered as `AFiSNet`) under two conditions — `Raw` (real images only) and `Raw_SelectedSynthetic` (real + quality-selected synthetic images added to training only) — across three seeds.
 It reports accuracy, balanced accuracy, per-class sensitivity/specificity, macro F1, MCC, Cohen's kappa, ROC-AUC, Brier score, and calibration (ECE/MCE) with validation-only temperature scaling and Youden-J thresholding; produces Grad-CAM++ and cell-focused attribution maps, hard-example analyses, embedding banks with Mahalanobis OOD references (consumed later by the screening stage), paired significance tests for Raw vs Raw+Synthetic, McNemar tests, and an automatic benchmarking/ranking report.

 ### 4. Leakage-Safe Region-Grouped Cross-Validation — `kfold_classification.py`

 This stage exists because multiple single-cell frames can originate from the **same physical imaging region**, acquired seconds apart.
 A conventional frame-level split can place near-identical frames in both training and test sets, producing optimistic estimates that are not valid generalisation performance.
 This script therefore pools all real images and applies **Leakage-Safe Region-Grouped K-Fold Cross-Validation**: `StratifiedGroupKFold` on a group key of (ROI id, acquisition date) parsed from the filenames, so that every frame of a region stays inside a single fold and no region is ever shared between the training, validation, and test partitions (asserted at runtime).
 Quality-selected synthetic images are added to the training folds only, and identical folds are used for every model so comparisons are paired.
-The four models carried forward are `CAFNet_Hybrid` (AFiS-Net), `NextViT_Small` (transformer), `CoAtNet0` (conv–attention hybrid), and `ResNet50` (CNN baseline).
+The four models carried forward are `AFiSNet` (AFiS-Net), `NextViT_Small` (transformer), `CoAtNet0` (conv–attention hybrid), and `ResNet50` (CNN baseline).
 The paper's headline results are the cross-validated estimates from this stage.

 ### 5. Independent Screening Analysis — `screening_analysis.py`